-Understanding the set decoration roles and hierarchy on any film or television project is very important before starting in the industry if you plan on working with the art department and set decoration (set dec) department.
+Understanding the set decoration roles and hierarchy led by the set decorator on any film or television project is very important before starting in the film industry if you plan on working with or within the art department or set decoration department, more commonly referred to as ‘set dec.’

-Set decorators help interpret the script with the help of the production designer, director of photography, and director who work above them.
-Set decorators do not function independently but the set decoration department is an independent entity.
+Set decorators help interpret the script in collaboration with the production designer, director of photography, and director who work above them within the hierarchy.
+Set decorators do not function independently.
+However, the set decoration department is an independent entity.

 ASSISTANT SET DECORATOR

-Not all film and television production centers function with this role.
+Note: Not all film and television production centres in North America function with this role.
 It is largely at the discretion of the set decorator whether they require an assistant set decorator.

 SET DEC BUYER

-The set dec buyer is responsible to the set decorator.
-Under supervision and approvals of the set decorator, the set dec buyer may purchase, rent or acquire items to be used as decor for all studio and location sets.
-They may also be responsible for the organisation and delegation of the runsheets and wrap binder.
+The set dec buyer is responsible to the set decorator first and foremost, as well as the assistant set decorator when it applies.
+Under supervision and approvals of the set decorator, the set dec buyer purchases, rents or acquires items to use as decor for each studio and location set.
+They may also be responsible for the organization and delegation of the run sheets and wrap binder in the absence of an assistant set decorator.

-The set dec buyer must liaise with the lead dresser/s to make sure all items are picked up and transported to set in order for each set to be dressed.
+The set dec buyer must also liaise with the lead dresser/s to make sure all items are picked up and transported to set for each set dress.

-The lead dresser shall delegate work to set dressers to accommodate scheduling and ensure the proper tools and materials are available to the dressing crew to complete assigned tasks.
+The lead dresser is an experienced and well-trained dresser who helps dress the set while supervising and delegating the workflow to the set dressers and daily set dressers to accommodate scheduling.
+They also ensure the proper tools and materials are available to the set dressing crew to complete their assigned tasks.

-The on set dresser is responsible to the set decorator and props master for on set continuity of set dressing and the placement of all set dressing on set.
+The on-set dresser is responsible to the set decorator and props master for on-set continuity of set dressing and the placement and replacement of all set dressing on set.

 Duties include but are not limited to: